Terms & Conditions of Sales

 He is responsible for the use of the internet access made available to him during the rental period (See paragraph 15).

-Due to the adjoining property, the owner must scrupulously respect the neighbourhood and the internal regulations of the property and is prohibited from organising any exceptional event (wedding, reception, parties, New Year's Eve, etc.) without the prior written consent of the owner.
+Due to the adjoining property, the owner must scrupulously respect the neighborhood and the internal regulations of the property and is prohibited from organizing any exceptional event (wedding, reception, parties, New Year, etc.) without the prior written consent of the owner.

 He undertakes not to make any changes to the layout of the furniture and premises.